Rotterdam Pitbulls

 The Rotterdam Pitbulls are a rugby league football club based in Rotterdam, Netherlands.
 They compete in the Netherlands Rugby League Bond (NRLB) domestic competition called Dutch Rugby League Competition, as well as internationally.

 History

 The Rotterdam Pitbulls was started by a group of enthusiastic players, training at local parks throughout Rotterdam.
 They then formed an official Dutch Rugby Team in December 2014.

-The pitbulls won the 2017 NRLB Championship.